OshadiLokuge/Outfitters-PowerBI-Dashboard/README.md

 # Contact
-For any queries or issues, feel free to contact me at via GitHub.
+For any queries or issues, feel free to contact me via GitHub.